Rarity of This Year’s ‘Snow Moon’ to Impact Sleep

 1. Gravity

-The concept that the moon’s gravitational pull affects human health is rooted in the fact that the human body is predominantly water, and lunar gravity significantly influences ocean tides.
+The concept that the moon’s gravitational pull affects human health is rooted in the fact that the human body is predominantly water.
+NASA reports that lunar gravity significantly influences ocean tides.

-However, critics argue that the moon’s gravitational impact on humans is exceedingly small, estimated to be less than one-millionth of the size of an atom.
+However, many critics point to the fact that the moon’s gravitational impact on humans is exceedingly small, estimated to be less than one-millionth of the size of an atom.

 Moreover, the moon’s gravitational pull remains roughly equal during both the full moon and new moon phases.
 Therefore, any sleep changes occurring during a specific lunar phase are unlikely to be solely attributed to variations in gravity.